sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 A naive layout scheme for objects would copy all fields from a prototype and end up wasting a lot of space describing potentially shared behaviors.
 The Self compiler minimizes space usage of _clones_ derived from the same prototype by using _clone families_.
-A cloned object only stores its modifiable in its object and points to the clone family for its prototype.
+A cloned object only stores its modifiable fields in its object and points to the clone family for its prototype.
 If the instance ever overrides one of its methods, the creates a new clone family to preserve semantics and propagate behavior changes to all clones of a prototype.